Nik-Nik356/Network-automation/projects/1-cisco-config-audit/README.md

 What it does

-Prompts for username/password securely (getpass)

-Connects to each device in the IP list
+Prompts for username/password securely (getpass) Connects to each device in the IP list

-Runs the verification command

-Saves output to <IP>.txt
+Runs the verification command and saves output to <IP>.txt

 2) crypto_ssl_audit_with_exception.py (With Exception Handling)